Phones · Resale guide

 Common Scams to Watch For (India 2026)

 IMEI Swap Scam.
-Scammers might modify the IMEI number to hide a stolen phone or one with a bad history.
-Always check the IMEI on the device (dial *#06#), on the original box, and then cross-verify it on Nothing’s official support portal or a public IMEI checker.
+Scammers modify the phone’s IMEI to hide a stolen device or one with a bad history.
+Always check the IMEI on the device (dial *#06#), on the original box, and verify it against the manufacturer’s coverage portal (if available for Nothing).
 All three must match perfectly.
+If they don’t, walk away.

-Google FRP Lock.
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This is called Factory Reset Protection (FRP).
-ALWAYS insist the seller factory reset the device in front of you and complete the initial setup to confirm it’s unlocked.
-If they refuse, walk away.
+Google Account Lock (FRP).
+The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account, making it unusable.
+ALWAYS insist the seller performs a factory reset in front of you and then completes the initial setup process to confirm it’s unlocked before you pay a single rupee.

 Fake Box and Accessories.
 The phone itself might be genuine, but the seller provides a counterfeit box, charger, or cable.
-These cheap accessories can damage the phone over time.
-Inspect the quality of the box print, charger weight, and cable flexibility.
-Original Nothing accessories have a specific premium feel.
+These cheap accessories can damage the phone’s battery or charging port over time.
+Check the weight and print quality of the box, and the build of the cable—original Nothing cables have a distinct feel.

 Seller’s Guide — How to Maximize Your Nothing Phone 2a Resale

-• Backup everything: Use Google One to back up your photos, contacts, app data, and settings.
-Don’t skip this step.
+- Backup all your data: Use Google One or Google Photos to back up your photos, videos, contacts, and app data.

-• Sign out of all accounts: Go to Settings > Accounts and remove all Google accounts, WhatsApp, banking apps, and any other personal accounts.
+- Sign out of all accounts: Crucially, sign out of your Google account, WhatsApp, banking apps, and any other personal accounts.

-• Remove SIM and memory cards: Double-check the SIM tray and any external storage slots.
+- Remove SIM and memory card: Double-check that you’ve taken out your physical SIM card and any external memory card.

 Physical Preparation